2026 Cypriot legislative election: Electoral system

-The 80 members of the House of Representatives are elected from six multi-member constituencies which corresponds to the six districts of Cyprus, with the number of seats allocated according to the population of each area.
-Of the 80, 56 are elected by Greek Cypriots and 24 by Turkish Cypriots.
-However, since 1963 the Turkish Cypriot seats have been unfilled, and the House of Representatives has de facto had 56 seats since its enlargement in the 1980s.
+The 80 members of the House of Representatives are elected from six multi-member constituencies which correspond to the six districts of Cyprus, with the number of seats allocated according to the population of each area.
+Of the 80 seats, 56 are elected by Greek Cypriots and 24 by Turkish Cypriots.
+However, since the Cyprus crisis of 1963–64 and the subsequent Turkish invasion of Cyprus in 1974, no ballots have been held for the Turkish Cypriot seats, which are left unfilled.
+Therefore the House of Representatives has de facto 56 seats.

-The elections are held using open list proportional representation; voters vote for a party and can then cast one preferential vote for a candidate on their party's list for every four seats available in their constituency (party leaders or other candidates heading coalitions are not required to receive preferential votes to be elected).
-Seats are allocated using the Hare quota, with any remaining seats allocated to lists that won at least one seat or parties that received at least 3.6% of the vote.
-The seat allocations for the 2021 election were as follows:
+The election used an open list form of proportional representation.
+Voters were asked to choose their preferred party list then cast preferential votes for candidates on that list – one for every four seats available in their constituency.
+Party leaders (or other coalition leaders) are not required to receive preferential votes to be elected.
+Seats are allocated using the Hare quota, with any remaining seats allocated to parties and lists that cleared a threshold.
+The seat allocation for the 2026 election was: